COVID-19 Vaccine Talking Points for Faith-Based Leaders

 COVID-19 virus variants and vaccines

 Scientists continue to study different forms, or variants, of the virus that causes COVID-19 to see if the vaccines will work against them.
-Current data suggest that the COVID-19 vaccines available for use in the United States offer protection against most variants, including the highly contagious Delta variant.
+COVID-19 vaccines continue to be highly effective at preventing severe illness, hospitalization, and death due to the variants spreading in the United States.
 For this reason, COVID-19 vaccines are an essential tool to protect people against COVID-19, including illness caused by the new variants.
 CDC will continue to monitor the impact these new variants may have on how well the vaccines work.

 What if someone in our congregation tests positive for COVID-19?